sketchbooks99/PRayGround/README.md

 make
 ```

-After compiling got through, the execution file will be created in `build/bin` directory.
+After compiling got through, the execution file will be created in the `build/bin` directory.
 ```
 cd bin
 ./oprt